The Randomized Competitive Ratio of Weighted $k$-server is at least Exponential: Concluding Remarks

 Given our lower bound on the randomized competitive ratio of weighted $k$-server on uniform metric spaces, the gap between the known upper and lower bounds has reduced from three orders of exponentiation to one.
 The natural question that needs to be investigated is to determine the randomized competitive ratio, or at least, prove upper and lower bounds that match in the order of exponentiation.

 Our result also sheds light on the randomized competitive ratio of a generalization of the weighted $k$-server problem on uniform metrics called the generalized $k$-server problem on weighted uniform metrics.
 In this problem $k$ servers are restricted to move in $k$ different uniform metric spaces that are scaled copies of one another.
 A request contains one point from each copy and to serve it, one of the points must be covered by the server moving in its copy.
-Our lower bound directly applies to the generalized $k$-server problem on weighted uniform metrics and improves the previously known lower bound of $\Omega(k/\log^2k)$\footnote{This bound, in fact, holds for the unweighted counterpart, and to the best of the authors' knowledge, no better bound for the weighted problem was known.} by Bansal et al.~\cite{BansalEKN_SODA18} to doubly exponential in $k$.
-This also proves that the generalized $k$-server problem on weighted uniform metrics is qualitatively harder than its unweighed counterpart, the generalized $k$-server problem on uniform metrics, which has randomized competitive ratio $O(k^3\log k)$, also due to Bansal et al.~\cite{BansalEKN_SODA18}.
+Our lower bound directly applies to the generalized $k$-server problem on weighted uniform metrics and improves the previously known lower bound\footnote{This bound, in fact, holds for the unweighted counterpart, and to the best of the authors' knowledge, no better bound for the weighted problem was known.} of $\Omega(k/\log^2k)$ by Bansal et al.~\cite{BansalEKN_SODA18} to exponential in $k$.
+This also proves that the generalized $k$-server problem on weighted uniform metrics is qualitatively harder than its unweighted counterpart, the generalized $k$-server problem on uniform metrics, which has randomized competitive ratio $O(k^2\log k)$ due to Beinkowski, Je\.{z}, and Schmidt~\cite{BienkowskiJS_ISAAC19}.